Abzraja/smart-gallery/README.md

   &nbsp;

 3. **Workflow Order Adjustment:**
-   - Currently the lambda function triggered when a photo is uploaded.
+   - The lambda function triggered when a photo is uploaded.
 This might be an unoptimized order/sequence.
 At the moment the tags/labels for a given image will not appear in the gallery unless they are present in DynamoDB.
 Sometimes Rekognition takes longer than expected to return the labels.
 I think the current solution is fine, as it does not prevent the app from being used while the image is still being analyzed.
 The user may wonder why the tags did not appear and attempt to upload the image again.
 This is something I need to think about.
   &nbsp;

 4. **Enhancing Photo Sharing:**
-   - Currently, photos are uploaded to a private-level folder in S3, limiting access to the logged-in user.
+   - Photos are uploaded to a private-level folder in S3, limiting access to the logged-in user.
    - To enable photo sharing, I can introduce different folders in S3 with varying access levels.
 Some folders could allow any logged-in user to view photos, facilitating a photo-sharing feature.
   &nbsp;